Best products for Osgood Schlatter Disease

 - A visible lump or bump at the top of the shin (called the tibial tuberosity).

-Although most kids grow out of it eventually if they rest and look after it, there are a number of products which help manage and relieve the symptoms of Osgood Schlatter disease.
+Although most young athletes grow out of it eventually if they rest and look after it, there are a number of products which help manage and relieve the symptoms of Osgood Schlatter disease.

 Knee support for Osgood Schlatter Disease

-It should be worn all the time if your knee is painful to help it rest and recover.
-Later, when your symptoms have resolved you should wear it for training or exercise.
+Wear the patella tendon strain all the time if your knee is painful to help it rest and recover.
+Later, when your symptoms resolve you can wear it just for training or exercise.

 The most important thing when treating Osgood Sclatter Disease is to reduce pain and inflammation.
 Applying a cold therapy compression wrap is most effective way of doing this.
-Cold can be applied for 10 minutes every couple of hours if you have pain, as well as after every exercise session.
+Apply cold therapy for 10 minutes every couple of hours if your knee is painful.
+It is also most important to apply cold therapy after every exercise or training session as well.

 Gold gel helps reduce pain and inflammation of Osgood Schlatter Disease.
 It should not be used instead of applying a gold gel pack, but is great if you do not have access to ice, for example at school or work.
 Cold gel is convenient and easy to apply throughout the day.